-The understanding and interpretation of data is not always self-evident.
-Analytics assets such as reports, dashboards, and visualizations require at least a basic level of data and analysis skill as well as some understanding of the content in order to properly interpret the information and make decisions.
-When people have questions about the content within an asset, they usually turn to their immediate colleagues, the report producer, or owner to seek answers.
-Yet all too often, the same questions keep arising or there becomes a pattern of misunderstanding, perhaps because people forget the answers to their questions or they don’t understand them in the first place.
-This creates inefficiencies and adversely affects productivity and decision making, which are hidden costs that compound with the growth of an organization.
-Establishing a process of collaboration that documents the communications helps prevent recurring questions and creates efficiencies over time.
-According to Gartner, “Collecting different perspectives on data to establish a cohesive understanding is critical for decision making.
-Data and analytics leaders must introduce collaboration capabilities to achieve analytics democratization.”(1)
+When people have questions about the content within an asset, they usually turn to their immediate colleagues, the report producer, or the owner to seek answers.
+Yet all too often, the same questions keep arising, or there becomes a pattern of misunderstanding, perhaps because people forget the answers to their questions, or they don’t understand them in the first place.
+This creates inefficiencies and adversely affects productivity and decision-making, which are hidden costs that compound with the growth of an organization.

 Issues Created by Existing Methods of Communication and Collaboration

-When people share an analytics asset, they often do so by attaching the document to an email, providing a link in an email message, or uploading the asset in a collaboration tool such as Slack.
+When people share an analytics asset, they often do so by attaching the document to an email, providing a link in an email message, or uploading the asset to a collaboration tool such as Slack.
 Often a thread of communication is created when people ask questions or share insights about the analytics assets.
-While the communication and collaboration may be meaningful, the analytics asset becomes nested and buried in the thread of responses.
-Also, recalling the communication based on a particular analytics asset is an exercise in remembering the topic and then searching and hunting for the information that you are seeking.
-These methods prioritize communication and not the analytics asset.

-Analytics Collaboration through an Analytics Hub Platform
+Analytics Collaboration Through an Analytics Hub Platform

-Unlike email or collaboration tools where the focus is on communication and the analytics asset is an artifact that gets buried in the thread of responses, analytics collaboration through an Analytics Hub prioritizes the analytics asset and combines the communication threads.
-Designed to increase the contextual value of each analytics asset, the Analytics Hub creates a unified view of all the assets and their associated metadata - including comments and other collaborative properties.
+Designed to increase the contextual value of each analytics asset, the Analytics Hub creates a unified view of all the assets and their associated metadata—including comments and other collaborative properties.
 The focal point is the analytics asset itself, and individuals can increase the understanding and value of that asset by rating it, posting comments, and providing feedback.
-In this manner, the important discussions and context about the analytics asset are captured and are easily accessible whenever a particular analytics asset is viewed.
-(For more information on Analytics Hub components including collaboration, analytics catalog, and BI Portal, read “Analytics Hub: A Single Source for Trusted Enterprise Analytics Assets.”)

-“Collaboration is about the application of collaborative capabilities to analytics workstreams for organizations that want to provide an environment where a broad spectrum of users can simultaneously co-produce an analytics project, bringing insights into action”, according to Gartner.
+“Collaboration is about the application of collaborative capabilities to analytics workstreams for organizations that want to provide an environment where a broad spectrum of users can simultaneously co-produce an analytics project, bringing insights into action,” according to Gartner.
 (2)

 Three Benefits of Analytics Collaboration in an Analytics Hub